DIG-Kaust/MDC-HPC/README.md

 - ``Marchenko3D_comparison.ipynb``: Plotting Marchenko fields for different subsampling factors.
 Used to create figure 3.

 - ``MDD3D.ipynb``: 3D Multi-dimensional deconvolution of Marchenko fields.
-Not used in the paper.
+Not used in the abstract.

 - ``MDD3D_visualization.ipynb``: Plotting MDD redatumed local responses.
-Not used in the paper.
+Not used in the abstract.

 ### Python scripts